Zdeněk Schneiderwind

 Zdeněk Schneiderwind (born 31 January 1962) is a former motorcycle speedway rider who competed in speedway, Longtrack and Grasstrack racing.

 Career

-He reached two World Longtrack world championship Finals as well as thirteen Grand-Prix series.
-He appeared in eighteen European Grasstrack Champion finals winning the championship twice.
+Schneiderwind reached two World Longtrack world championship Finals as well as 13 Grand-Prix series.
+He appeared in 18 European Grasstrack Champion finals winning the championship twice.

 On 10 October 1987, Schneiderwind set a new track record at the Letňa Avia, in Čakovice of 1:11.1 min.
 In 1987, he represented the Czechoslovak national team during the final of the 1987 Speedway World Team Cup.

 Schneiderwind reached the semi-final of the 1991 Individual Speedway World Championship.